shwrought/mobile/README.md

         if path.Status == Enum.PathStatus.Success then
             local waypoints = path:GetWaypoints()
             for _, wp in ipairs(waypoints) do
-                if not getgenv().AutoBuy6700k then return end
+                if not getgenv().AutoBuy6700k then return end  -- Respeta toggle humanoid:MoveTo(wp.Position)
-                humanoid:MoveTo(wp.Position)
                 if wp.Action == Enum.PathWaypointAction.Jump then
                     humanoid.Jump = true